codechips/FooocusPlus/fooocusplus_log.md

 # 1.0.0

 * removed the irrelevant Fooocus and Simple version information.
-FooocusPlus does not synchronize to either of them
+FooocusPlus does not synchronize with either of them
 * added Torch, CUDA and xformers data to System Information, under the Extras tab
 * the master folders are now subfolders of the new "masters" folder
 * introduced and tested the "experimental" 1280*1280 aspect ratio
-* all presets except SD1.5 use a 0*0 aspect ratio, meaning that it does not have any effect
+* all presets except for SD1.5 now use a 0*0 aspect ratio, meaning that it does not have any effect
+* the four default aspect ratios in config.txt are only used for initial values, they do not override settings in the UI
+* as Std. presets such SDXL or Flux are changed, by default the UI set aspect ratio does not change
+* there are now four sets of aspect ratios defined in config.txt, the Std., SD1.5, PixArt and Custom templates
+* FooocusPlus starts up with the Std. template.
+It is switched to the other templates by the appropriate preset
+* the Custom is a Std. template that is simplified to only 15 values, toggled on and off by the Custom preset
+* the Flux presets are recategorized into FluxDev and FluxSchnell, with appropriate folders
 * like mainline Fooocus, there are now two metadata schemes: "Fooocus" and "A1111".
 The confusing "Simple" label is gone
 * if an image is stored with A1111 metadata, the Apply Metadata button is disabled instead of creating an error